-If you ask a fly fisherman about the places they would love to fish, you will find Alaska is always amongst the top of their list.
-It’s no wonder when the state of Alaska has over 12,000 rivers!
+If you ask a fly fisherman about the places they would love to fish, you will find Alaska is always at the top of their list.
+It’s no wonder as the state of Alaska has over 12,000 rivers.
 However, with such a huge area and so many rivers to fish where should you start?
-This is a question which I get asked on a regular basis.
+This is a question that I get asked on a regular basis.
 I suppose there will be many people who will have their own idea but below I have picked my personal favourites.

 The Agulukpak River, called Pak for short, is only 2 miles long and flows between two lakes.
 This is a little river, especially at the beginning of the river where it flows out from Lake Beverly.
 The fishing with either dry’s or egg patterns for the Rainbows, Grayling and Char is spectacular.
 It was also one of the first places my partner ever came fly fishing with me and we had such an amazing day.
 It’s not often you can watch your partner on her first-ever fly fishing trip catch and land double-figure wild Rainbows.